New Zealand council's Zoom talks go viral as pretend meeting

 "Put this Zoom call on at work so it looked like I was busy, I was avoiding having to deal with a stressful individual," wrote another, adding: "AND IT WORKED."

 Other users included students who said they had played the footage to convince their parents they were studying from home.
-Some also praised one of the council members who appears in the Zoom call with a background of the Star Wars Death Star.

 Waipa District Council described the video as "innocuous".